Muriithijoe/hood/Readme.md

 This is site where members of a certain neighborhood can join and post about new developments in the neighborhood.Information about nearby businesses, police and hospitals is also on the site.

+## Behaviour Driven Development
+The program should return all projects on the directories page Given:All projects
+When: Url is changed to directory page
+Then: All projects are displayed

+Program should show the project with the highest number of votes on the caraousel on the home page Given:A Project with the highest votes
+When: Home page is accessed
+Then: Project with highest votes is displayed.

+Admin site should be displayed when "admin/" url is chosen
+Given: An admin url
+When: User enters admin url in browser
+Then: Admin Login is displayed

+User authentication occurs when Admin tries to Login Given:Admin page is accessed
+When: User tries to login
+Then: User details are authenticated to confirm if user is an admin

+User session should end when logout url is chosen Given:Logout option is given
+When: User chooses logout option
+Then: User session is ended

 ## Setup/Installation Requirements
 * git clone this repo https://github.com/Muriithijoe/hood.git
 * open terminal and open the project